shicongcao/researcher-gpt/README.md

 # Researcher-GPT: Local LLM Implementation with VectorBase from PDFs

-Welcome to the Researcher-GPT repository!
 This project is an implementation of a Local Language Model (LLM) that allows users to chat based on a VectorBase created from PDFs.
 It leverages the power of Langchain for prompt engineering and Grafio for a seamless user interface.

 ## Features